fatinaminah/Aging-and-Labor-Market-using-Python/README.md

 **Falling fertility rates in East Asia**

-East Asia is undergoing a significant demographic shift marked by declining birth rates and an aging population.
-In 2023, both South Korea and China reported total fertility rates (TFR) lower than Japan’s.
-The TFR, which represents the average number of children born per woman in these countries, remains below the population replacement level of 2.06, with South Korea at around 0.72, China at 0.999, and Japan at 1.208.
-This ongoing decline in fertility rates points to a continued acceleration of population aging.
-A fertility rate below the replacement level means that, over time, each new generation will be smaller than the last, leading to demographic and economic challenges.
+There is a considerable change in the demographics of East Asia as a result of reduced birth rates and an increasing older population.
+In 2023, both South Korea and China had TFRs below that of Japan.
+The average number of children born per woman in those countries has not reached the population replacement level of less than 2.06.
+South Korea’s is around 0.72; Europe’s is at 0.999, while Japan’s is at 1.208.
+This continuing decline in fertility indicates an increasing acceleration in the aging of the population.
+A fertility rate below that of replacement means that with time, every next generation will have fewer people as compared to the previous one.

 ![](https://miro.medium.com/v2/resize:fit:700/1*Vuj2-Ge8gfOnzyHz56XqSg.png)